 Biography, thanks, acknowledgments

 John Ryle is Legrand Ramsey Professor of Anthropology at Bard College, NY.
 He is cofounder of the Rift Valley Institute, a research and public information organisation operational in Eastern and Central Africa since 2001, and was Executive Director of the Institute until 2017.
+He is an activist in the fields of arms control, anti-slavery, press freedom and open access publishing

 He is coeditor of The Sudan Handbook (2011) and a contributor to periodicals including the London Review of Books, the New York Review of Books, and Granta.
 He was formerly a columnist on the Guardian and an editor at the Times Literary Supplement.